wemake-services/django-split-settings/README.md

 This package has no dependencies itself.

-In case you need older `python` / `django` versions support, then consider using older versions.
+In case you need older `python` / `django` versions support, then consider using older versions of `django-split-settings`.

 ## Installation